Meridian Bancorp, Inc. (NASDAQ:EBSB) Shares Acquired by Arrowstreet Capital Limited Partnership

 Several other hedge funds have also made changes to their positions in the stock.
 Royce & Associates LP grew its holdings in shares of Meridian Bancorp by 5.1% in the third quarter.
 Royce & Associates LP now owns 410,400 shares of the savings and loans company’s stock valued at $4,248,000 after purchasing an additional 20,000 shares in the last quarter.
 GW&K Investment Management LLC grew its holdings in shares of Meridian Bancorp by 29.3% in the third quarter.
 GW&K Investment Management LLC now owns 978,750 shares of the savings and loans company’s stock valued at $10,130,000 after purchasing an additional 221,554 shares in the last quarter.
 AJO LP acquired a new position in shares of Meridian Bancorp in the third quarter valued at approximately $26,000.
 Commerce Bank grew its holdings in shares of Meridian Bancorp by 27.3% in the third quarter.
 Commerce Bank now owns 16,195 shares of the savings and loans company’s stock valued at $167,000 after purchasing an additional 3,475 shares in the last quarter.
 Finally, Trexquant Investment LP grew its holdings in shares of Meridian Bancorp by 43.4% in the third quarter.
 Trexquant Investment LP now owns 24,183 shares of the savings and loans company’s stock valued at $250,000 after purchasing an additional 7,320 shares in the last quarter.
 Hedge funds and other institutional investors own 62.98% of the company’s stock.

 A number of brokerages recently weighed in on EBSB.
+Zacks Investment Research upgraded shares of Meridian Bancorp from a “hold” rating to a “strong-buy” rating and set a $14.00 price objective for the company in a report on Monday, November 2nd.
 TheStreet upgraded shares of Meridian Bancorp from a “c+” rating to a “b-” rating in a report on Monday, November 9th.
-Zacks Investment Research upgraded shares of Meridian Bancorp from a “hold” rating to a “strong-buy” rating and set a $14.00 price target for the company in a report on Monday, November 2nd.
 Finally, BidaskClub upgraded shares of Meridian Bancorp from a “hold” rating to a “buy” rating in a report on Monday, November 2nd.

 Meridian Bancorp (NASDAQ:EBSB) last issued its quarterly earnings data on Sunday, November 1st.
 The savings and loans company reported $0.33 earnings per share for the quarter, topping the consensus estimate of $0.28 by $0.05.
 The business had revenue of $52.38 million during the quarter, compared to the consensus estimate of $51.23 million.
 Meridian Bancorp had a net margin of 23.56% and a return on equity of 8.74%.
 As a group, equities research analysts predict that Meridian Bancorp, Inc. will post 1.28 EPS for the current fiscal year.